Lime-Washing Solid Wood Floors

 Where to start?

-When lime-washing for the first time the floor will have to be sanded back to the bare wood as the lime coating will not adhere to an existing finishing of wax or varnish.
-If you attempt to apply lime-wash to a floor which has an existing finishing the lime solution will simply lie on top of the wood and will not be absorbed into the boards.
+When lime-washing for the first time, the floor will have to be sanded back to the bare wood as the lime coating will not adhere to an existing finishing of wax or varnish.
+If you attempt to apply lime-wash to a floor which has an existing finish, the lime solution will simply lie on top of the wood and will not be absorbed into the boards.

 Start by mixing the solution with a paint stick.
 Lime-wash is best applied by a lint-free cloth or a high quality brush (which will not drop bristles as you go).
-Always move in the direction of the wood’s natural grain and along the length of the sanding floorboards services, never across.
+Always move in the direction of the wood’s natural grain and along the length of the floorboards, never across.
 Work well into the wood and in small areas at a time.
-A good trick is to slightly lift the cloth as you come to the end of a stroke helps to stop definitive starts and stops between strokes.
+A good trick is to slightly lift the cloth as you come to the end of a stroke – it helps to stop definitive starts and stops between strokes.

 Another tip is to go slow.
 Complete one area or one row of boards at a time, allow to dry and check the result before carrying on.
 Never rush lime-washing as it will most certainly result in a horrible looking finish you will have to re-do.